kean/Nuke/Documentation/Switch/switch-from-sdwebimage.md

 # Switching to Nuke from SDWebImage

 SDWebImage is an Objective-C framework first released back in 2009.
 In comparison, Nuke was released in 2015.
-Nuke have had more than enough time to build out to the same level.
+Nuke has had more than enough time to build out to the same level.

 [SDWebImage](https://github.com/SDWebImage/SDWebImage) is still actively maintained today and is still used by many apps.
-But it has dated Objective-C API and doesn't offer great Swift support.
-Eventually, it will need to be rewritten or replaced, and that’s where Nuke comes in.
+But it has a dated Objective-C API and doesn't offer great Swift support.

 This document is not a comparison between the frameworks.
 It is designed to help you switch from SDWebImage to Nuke.
 This guide covers some basic scenarios common across the frameworks.